 Enter the Idea of “Edutainment”

-We’ve found that when employees are shown short, funny, but educational content, they are much more likely to retain the information.
+At Hook Security we’ve found that when employees are shown short, funny, but educational content, they are much more likely to retain the information.

 Before diving in more to edutainment, let’s have a glance at the alternative: Fear.